-In connection with the Company's assessment of going concern considerations in accordance with ASC Topic 205-40 Presentation of Financial Statements - Going Concern, pursuant to its Amended and Restated Certificate of Incorporation, the Company has until March 2, 2023 (absent any extensions of such period with shareholder approval) to consummate a Business Combination.
-If a Business Combination is not consummated by this date, or its shareholders have not approved an extension, there will be a mandatory liquidation and subsequent dissolution of the Company.
-Although the Company intends to consummate a Business Combination on or before March 2, 2023, and may seek an extension, it is uncertain that the Company will be able to consummate a Business Combination, or obtain an extension, by this time.
+In connection with the Company's assessment of going concern considerations in accordance with Accounting Standards Codification ("ASC") Topic 205-40, "Presentation of Financial Statements - Going Concern," pursuant to its Amended and Restated Certificate of Incorporation, the Company has until the end of the Extension Period to consummate a Business Combination.
+If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
+Although the Company intends to consummate a Business Combination during the Extension Period, it is uncertain that the Company will be able to do so.
 This, as well as its liquidity condition, raise substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after March 2, 2023.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate at the end of the Extension Period.